Understanding Raised Access Flooring Standards

 3. What Is BS EN 12825?

 Introduced in 2001, BS EN 12825 is the European standard for raised access flooring.
-It is mandatory for public projects and widely used in high-spec commercial buildings and data centres.
+It is mandatory for public projects and widely specified in high-performance commercial buildings and data centres.

 Unlike PSA (which gives fixed grades), BS EN 12825 is based on: